United Kingdom–United States relations in World War II: Casablanca Conference 1943

 From January 14–24, 1943 Roosevelt, Churchill and the Combined Staff met in Casablanca, Morocco.
 They decided on the major Allied strategy for 1943 in Europe, especially the invasion of Italy and planning for the invasion of France.
 They blended British and American offensive concepts.
 At Roosevelt's demand, they agreed on a policy of "unconditional surrender."
 This policy uplifted Allied morale, but it also made the Nazis resolve to fight to the bitter end.
 A major problem was to establish a working relationship between the two main French allies, Henri Giraud, the French high commissioner in North Africa, and General Charles de Gaulle, leader of the Free French.
 Roosevelt strongly disliked de Gaulle, while Churchill championed him.
 The final decision was to split control of liberated French areas between the two Frenchmen.
-By 1944, de Gaulle prevailed, but he never forgave Roosevelt and always distrusted Anglo-Saxon collaboration as hostile to French interests.
+By 1944, de Gaulle prevailed, but he never forgave Roosevelt and always distrusted Anglo-American collaboration as hostile to French interests.